Stavros-Stathopoulos/Calculator/README.md

 # Calculator
 # Simple Calculator with GUI

 This is a basic calculator application implemented in Java with a Graphical User Interface (GUI) using Swing.
+This application was created in the subject of Object Oriented Programing ECE_Y325 of the Electrical and Computer Engineering department of Patras University
 This is how the graphical user interface looks like:

 ![image](https://github.com/Stavros-Stathopoulos/Calculator/assets/38631315/4c50b56a-6ee9-4d2e-a82d-5dfae2686d6a)